plotly/plotly.py/doc/python/px-arguments.md

 ### Input Data as Non-Pandas `DataFrame`s

-*New in 5.15 and 5.16*
+*New in 5.15*

 In the examples above, we've used Pandas DataFrames.
-You can also provide another type of DataFrame to the `data_frame` argument if that DataFrame has a `to_pandas` method (new in 5.15) or supports the [Python dataframe interchange protocol](https://data-apis.org/dataframe-protocol/latest/index.html) (new in 5.16), for example, a [Polars](https://www.pola.rs/) DataFrame.
+You can also provide another type of DataFrame to the `data_frame` argument if that DataFrame has a `to_pandas` method, for example, a [Polars](https://www.pola.rs/) DataFrame.

 Plotly Express uses Pandas internally to process the data.

-If you are using a type of DataFrame that doesn't have a `to_pandas` method, but supports the Python dataframe interchange protocol, you'll need to have Pandas version 2.0.3 or later installed.
+When you provide a Non-Pandas DataFrame to the `data_frame` argument of a Plotly Express function, the entire DataFrame is converted to a Pandas DataFrame.

 In this example, we use a Polars DataFrame.
 If you are using Polars, you'll need to install `pyarrow`, which is used by its [`to_pandas` method]( https://pola-rs.github.io/polars/py-polars/html/reference/dataframe/api/polars.DataFrame.to_pandas.html)